dontgiveahack/cmd.h/README.md

 - No support for combined short options (e.g., `-abc` for `-a -b -c`)
 - No built-in help generation (you implement your own)
-- No support for optional arguments
-- No support for variadic arguments
 - String values point to original argv memory (no copying)

 ## License